Blinking LED with Timer Interrupts : Learn Microcontroller with STM8S – Tutorial Part #5

 What’s Next

 In the next tutorial, we will learn how to interface a simple tactile push-button with the microcontroller and control the blink rate of an LED.
 We will demonstrate both polling method and interrupt method to read the push-button.
-Stay tuned.
+Check out the next tutorial below.

 1. What is A Microcontroller? : Learn Microcontroller with STM8S – Tutorial Part #1 – CIRCUITSTATE Electronics